mosip/mosip-infra/deployment/sandbox/README.md

 1. Login into the Pre-registration portal using OTP sent to email or phone.

 ### MOSIP Registration Processor
-1. Make sure that, you are the root user.
+1. Make sure that, you are the root user and you have already installed the Kernel module.
 1. Install the registration processor module by executing the below command.
     ```
     $ sh install-mosip-reg-proc.sh
     ```
+     **_Note:_**  This will also install ID-Repository modules.

 1. Check for errors in `install-mosip-sandbox.log`.
 Go to the last line and check for `failed=0` which indicates that there are no failures during the deployment.

 1. If there are no errors in the log, wait for about 10 minutes for the registration-processor services to be up and running.